programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 ## Conclusion

 You now have a basic knowledge of different packages which you can use for multilingual text analysis, which can hopefully guide your personal projects.
-You also have an understanding of how to approach non-English text using computational methods, and some strategies for working with multilingual text that will help you develop methodologies for your own project needs.
+You also have an understanding of how to approach non-English text using computational methods, and gained some strategies for working with multilingual text that will help you develop methodologies for your own project needs.

 We covered how to tokenize text, automatically detect languages, identify parts-of-speech and lemmatize text in different languages.
 These preprocessing steps can prepare for further text analyses, such as sentiment analysis or topic modeling, or may already provide some results for analyses that will be beneficial for your work.
-Most importantly, you have a base of knowledge and example code that opens up new opportunities for understanding and applying computational methods to multilingual and non-English text.
+Most importantly, you have a base of knowledge and some example code that opens up new opportunities for understanding and applying computational methods to multilingual and non-English text.
 This will broaden the range of scholarship which you can now interact with, and deepen your understanding of the digital humanities as they are practiced on non-English or multilingual texts.

 ## Suggested Readings